 Pre-registration helps us estimate the number of attendees we will have, and it helps us pay for things in advance.
 If you pre-register, we can invite more guests, buy more food for our ConSweet if we have one, plan more entertainment, and a lot more.
 Oh, and you save money.

 What do my convention registration costs go towards?

-Your registration payments are used for a number of purposes to facilitate holding the convention, such as paying the hotel or convention center, bringing in VIP guests of honor, and getting equipment used during the convention.
+Your registration payments are used for a number of purposes to facilitate holding the convention, such as paying the hotel or convention center, bringing in VIP guests of honor, screenings of anime, and getting equipment used during the convention.
 Early registration gets a discount, as we are often able to lower costs when we can more accurately estimate the number of people attending in advance.
 Your registration fees also help us put a large number of hours each week into planning the event.